9lean/Cplusplus_Lambda/README.md

 # C++14 Lambdas : You've got in-place anonymous functions

-*C++ Lambdas(C++11+) are used widely for writing in-place functions and generally enhances the functionality of C++.
-Though in-place anonymous function definition is relatively new to C++ as compared to many other languages, but extremely easy to understand and make use of
+*C++ Lambdas (C++11/14)  are used widely for writing in-place functions and generally enhances the functionality of C++.
+Though in-place anonymous function definition is relatively new to C++ as compared to many other languages, but extremely easy to understand and make use of*

 *This intro is divided into various modules to make it easy to learn C++ lambdas*